King embarks on series of meetings during two-day Dubai tour ahead of Cop28

 Charles joked in the first of a number of bilateral talks with world leaders that he has been recovering from having a ‘rather ancient birthday’.

-The King said he has been “recovering” from having a “rather ancient birthday” as he began a series of engagements during a two-day trip to Dubai ahead of Cop28.
+The King said he has been “recovering” from having a “rather ancient birthday” as he began a series of engagements during a two-day trip to Dubai ahead of his speech at Cop28.

-Charles met the president of Nigeria, Bola Ahmed Tinubu, on Thursday morning in the first of a number of bilateral discussions with world leaders.
+Charles met the president of Nigeria, Bola Ahmed Tinubu, on Thursday morning in the first of three bilateral discussions with world leaders, with more to come on Friday.

 The 30-minute meeting – ahead of an opening address to Cop28 on Friday – was the first with President Tinubu since Charles’s coronation.